Uninvited (song): Background and release

 After the massive success of her breakthrough album, Jagged Little Pill (1995) (which spawned the worldwide hits "You Oughta Know", "Ironic", "Head over Feet" and "You Learn"), Morissette was considered one of the biggest music stars in the world, and many fans anxiously awaited a follow-up album.
 That would be Supposed Former Infatuation Junkie, released in November 1998; however, "Uninvited" was released as the lead single from the City of Angels soundtrack prior to that.

 "Uninvited" was released to American radio stations in March 1998 and was still receiving substantial radio airplay by the following August.
 An internet and radio leak of "Uninvited" in early March forced Warner Bros. to release the entire soundtrack to radio before it became available in stores.
 According to a publicity manager for Warner Music Canada, the measure was "an inconvenience" taken to stop radio stations from playing low-quality versions of the song downloaded from the internet.

 Following the song's leak, the Recording Industry Association of America (RIAA) took down several websites featuring the song.
 "Uninvited" was due for release on March 31, but was leaked to radio on March 6.
 Newsbytes, a computer industry news service, reported that fast-working fans in Los Angeles, upon hearing the song on KROQ, taped the track and uploaded it onto their websites.
 Several sites were involved, according to Newsbytes, including ones based in Los Angeles, London and Mexico City.
 The unauthorized material was removed, and in several cases, the whole site was shut down.
 The action was part of a campaign by the RIAA to stop unauthorized reproductions of recordings on the internet.

-"Uninvited" was not included on Supposed Former Infatuation Junkie, but a demo version was included as a bonus track on the Australian and Japanese releases of the album as well as a B-side in the UK CD single for "Thank U".
+"Uninvited" was not included on Supposed Former Infatuation Junkie, but a demo version was included as a bonus track on the Australian, Japanese, and 25th anniversary releases of the album as well as a B-side in the UK CD single for "Thank U".
 The compilation Alanis Morissette: The Collection (2005) was Morissette's first album to include the song in its original studio format; she had performed an acoustic version of the song during her 1999 MTV Unplugged appearance, which was released as the album Alanis Unplugged.
 An acoustic version of the song was also included on the video album Live in the Navajo Nation.